SDC-ghrden03/cost-calculator/README.md

 ## Cost Calculator Micro Service

 Cost calculator web application for an e-commerce site.
 Users input their zip code and basic budget information and recieve a monthly payment calculated on the user inputs.
 This was legacy code that I inherited in order to redesign and implement a new backend architechture and database management system.
 I implemented and compared one relational (PostgreSQL) and non-realtional (MongoDB) DBMS in order to scale the application to be able to handle a throughput of over 1000RPS.
-This application has been containerized using [Docker](http://www.docker.com) and deployed via Amazon Web Services.
+This application has been containerized using [Docker](http://www.docker.com) and deployed via [Amazon Web Services](http://www.aws.com).

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 Give examples